Salinity: Seawater

-The term 'salinity' is, for oceanographers, usually associated with one of a set of specific measurement techniques.
+The term salinity is, for oceanographers, usually associated with one of a set of specific measurement techniques.
 As the dominant techniques evolve, so do different descriptions of salinity.
-Salinities were largely measured using titration-based techniques before the 1980s.
+Salinities were measured mainly using titration-based techniques before the 1980s.
 Titration with silver nitrate could be used to determine the concentration of halide ions (mainly chlorine and bromine) to give a chlorinity.
 The chlorinity was then multiplied by a factor to account for all other constituents.
 The resulting 'Knudsen salinities' are expressed in units of parts per thousand (ppt or ‰).

 The use of electrical conductivity measurements to estimate the ionic content of seawater led to the development of the scale called the practical salinity scale 1978 (PSS-78).
 Salinities measured using PSS-78 do not have units.
 The suffix psu or PSU (denoting practical salinity unit) is sometimes added to PSS-78 measurement values.
 The addition of PSU as a unit after the value is "formally incorrect and strongly discouraged".

-In 2010 a new standard for the properties of seawater called the thermodynamic equation of seawater 2010 (TEOS-10) was introduced, advocating absolute salinity as a replacement for practical salinity, and conservative temperature as a replacement for potential temperature.
+In 2010, a new standard for the properties of seawater called the thermodynamic equation of seawater 2010 (TEOS-10) was introduced, advocating absolute salinity as a replacement for practical salinity, and conservative temperature as a replacement for potential temperature.
 This standard includes a new scale called the reference composition salinity scale.
 Absolute salinities on this scale are expressed as a mass fraction, in grams per kilogram of solution.
-Salinities on this scale are determined by combining electrical conductivity measurements with other information that can account for regional changes in the composition of seawater.
+Salinities on this scale are determined by combining electrical conductivity measurements with other information that accounts for regional changes in seawater composition.
 They can also be determined by making direct density measurements.

 A sample of seawater from most locations with a chlorinity of 19.37 ppt will have a Knudsen salinity of 35.00 ppt, a PSS-78 practical salinity of about 35.0, and a TEOS-10 absolute salinity of about 35.2 g/kg.
 The electrical conductivity of this water at a temperature of 15 °C is 42.9 mS/cm.

-On the global scale, it is extremely likely that human-caused climate change has contributed to observed surface and subsurface salinity changes since the 1950s, and projections of surface salinity changes throughout the 21st century indicate that fresh ocean regions will continue to get fresher and salty regions will continue to get saltier.
+On a global scale, human-caused climate change has contributed to observed changes in surface and subsurface salinity since the 1950s.
+Projections of surface salinity changes throughout the 21st century indicate that fresh ocean regions will continue to get fresher and salty regions will continue to get saltier.

+Salinity serves as a tracer of different masses.
+Surface water is pulled in to replace the sinking water, which in turn eventually becomes cold and salty enough to sink.
+Salinity distribution contributes to shaping the oceanic circulation.